-- IFRS 7, 'Financial Instruments: Disclosures' - Paragraphs 91 to 99 of IFRS 13, 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities) - The following paragraphs of IAS 1, 'Presentation of financial statements': - 10(d), (statement of cash flows), - 16 (statement of compliance with all IFRS), - 111 (cash flow statement information), - 134-136 (capital management disclosures), - IAS 7, 'Statement of cash flows', - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation), and - The requirements in IAS 24, 'Related party disclosures' to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member;

-Notes to the financial statements for the year ended 31 March 2021 (continued)
+- IFRS 7.
+'Financial Instruments: Disclosures' - Paragraphs 91 to 99 of IFRS 13, 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities) - The following paragraphs of IAS 1, 'Presentation of financial statements': - 10(d), (statement of cash flows), - 16 (statement of compliance with all IFRS), - 111 (cash flow statement information), - 134-136 (capital management disclosures), - IAS 7, 'Statement of cash flows', - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation), and - The requirements in IAS 24, 'Related party disclosures' to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member; - The following paragraphs of IAS 36, 'Impairment of Assets' where disclosures has been made in the consolidated financial statements where the company is consolidated - 134 (d) (f) - 135 (c) (e) - 130 (f) (ii) (iii) - Paragraph 30 and 31 of IAS 8 'Accounting policies'. changes in accounting estimates and errors' (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective);